jnico810/DOMtastic/README.md

 What is DOMtastic?
 --------------------------------------------------
 DOMTastic is a lean and concise JavaScript Library designed to simplify HTML document traversing, event handling and Ajax interactions.
-At less then 300 lines of code, DOMtastic is a faster alternative to similar JavaScript libraries.
+At less than 300 lines of code, DOMtastic is a smaller alternative to similar JavaScript libraries.

 How to Import
 --------------------------------------------